What is... Architectural Technology?

 What other options do I have after completion?

 Graduates of the DT175 BSc (Honours) Architectural Technology programme will be eligible to progress to various Level 9 programmes such as the DIT MSc in Applied Building Information Modelling & Management, and following practice experience to the DIT MSc Building Performance (Energy Efficiency in Design) and CPD Diploma in Thermal Bridge Assessment.

 Learning Outcomes: What will I Study?

 The DT175 BSc (Honours) Architectural Technology is an immersive full time studio programme which prepares students for practice and requires attendance five days a week.
 Studio provides a structured setting in which students work alongside one another and are exposed to a variety of teaching and learning experiences.
-Project work is of a practical, hands on nature and is supported by lectures, critiques, one to one tutorials, seminars, group work and construction skills classes.
+Project work is of a practical, hands on nature and is supported by lectures, critiques, one to one tutorials, group work and construction skills classes.

 Technical Design Studio provides a focus for the development of skills in three-dimensional problem solving.
 These skills include freehand drawing and model making.
-Studio project work also allows the development of skills in Building Information Modelling (BIM) to produce 3D digital models and 2D working drawings.
+Studio projects develop skills in Building Information Modelling (BIM) to produce 3D digital models and 2D working drawings.
 The presentation of studio projects in critiques encourages the development of the student’s verbal communication skills.

-The studio format offers flexibility for students to attend project related site visits and field trips away from the college environment, thereby widening their understanding of the context of their project work.
+The studio format offers flexibility for students to attend project related site visits and field trips away from the college environment.
 These experiences are supplemented by industry and professional presentations, specialist structural engineering and building services workshops.